gitter-badger/luda/site/html/_elements/grid.md

 ```

-### Responsive Align Control
+### Responsive Alignment Control

-The flex utilities and margin utilities are extantded with responsive prefixers, see below example.
+The flex and margin utility classes are extended with responsive postfixes, see the below examples.

 <div class="grid grid-example jc-center jc-end-m jc-start-l">
   <div class="col-10">